Pet Peeves Part 2: Good Grooming

-Pedicure.
-This is my least favorite part of caring for my dogs, and I will occasionally take them to Petsmart with me when I go to pick up their special, hypoallergenic prescription diet, and pay $5 to have someone trim their nails.
-If you are brave enough to do it yourself, ThePetCenter.com has instructions.
-Remember that it is uncomfortable for dogs, as they have nerve endings in their claws that we don't in our fingernails, so be gentle and patient, but firm.
+Nail trimming is my least favorite part of caring for my dogs, and I will occasionally take them to PetSmart with me when I go to pick up their special, hypoallergenic prescription diet, and pay $5 to have someone trim their nails.
+Remember, if you do it yourself, that it is uncomfortable for dogs, as they have nerve endings in their claws that we don't in our fingernails.
+Be gentle and patient, but firm.

 Smells Like Wasted Money

 Perfumes?
 Bunk.
 Unless your carry your precious poochie in your handbag, or unless your dog is exceptionally stinky, and your vet has told you that it's not a medical problem and you just have a stinky dog, dog perfumes are simply a waste of money.
 They can cause skin irritation, and probably cause your dog immense embarrassment around other dogs.